classicfoo/commit-template/README.md

-# commit-template
+# commit
-a template repo based on the commit project.
+a social webapp to announce your commitments